JayKimDeveloper/KIT502_GroupAssignment/README.md

 **Infrastructure:**

-- SQLite was used for local development.
+- SQLite was used during local development.
-- MySQL is used/planned for the school usermin deployment.
+- MySQL is used for the final school usermin deployment.
+- phpMyAdmin is available at `http://192.168.200.4/phpmyadmin`.
 - API contract is documented in `docs/API_LISTS.md`.

 ---